 Because this recipe requires detailed explanations, it was impossible for Mr. JOC to take step-by-step pictures AND film the video at the same time.
 Therefore, we decided to focus on the step-by-step pictures this time because I can’t explain everything in our short video.
 We’ll add a video for this recipe in the future.

 Components of Japanese Strawberry Shortcake

-This recipe is probably the longest recipe ever on my blog, with close to 50 steps.
-I know it’s a bit of an overkill but I really think these step-by-step pictures are helpful and I can explain the step a little more in details along the way.
+This recipe is probably one of the longest recipes on my blog, with close to 50 steps.
+I know it’s a bit of an overkill but I really think these step-by-step pictures are helpful and I can explain the step a little more in detail along the way.

 Japanese strawberry shortcake consists of 3 components: sponge cake, whipped cream, and strawberries.
 It’s simple as that.
-However, to create the perfect sponge cake and whipped cream involves many techniques.
+However, creating the perfect sponge cake and whipped cream involves many techniques.

 And to make a really good shortcake, precise measurement (please use a kitchen scale and thermometer!) really helps, especially if you don’t bake often.

-The sponge cake is a genoise cake, made by beating air into the eggs to make it rise rather than using a chemical leavening agent like baking soda or baking powder.
+The sponge cake is a genoise cake.
+It‘s made by beating air into the eggs to make it rise.
+This replaces a chemical leavening agent like baking soda or baking powder.

-The dimensions of the sponge cake we need to consider include sweetness, the elasticity, and the texture.
+The dimensions of the sponge cake we need to consider include sweetness, elasticity, and texture.